Skip to content

 Insurance underwriting is a pivotal process within the home insurance industry that involves assessing the risks associated with providing coverage to homeowners.
 It helps insurers evaluate the risk of insuring a particular customer.
 Ultimately, underwriting ensures whether or not a risk is eligible for the coverage applied for.1

-The Homeowners insurance underwriting process
+How the home insurance underwriting process work

 1. Insurance companies begin by reviewing your personal and property information, including personal details, property specifics, and often your insurance score, which may include your credit score.